Hearing Aids and Amplification Solutions

 Bone anchored hearing aids

-The bone anchored hearing aid (BAHA) is a special device for those with a medical condition that may prevent them from wearing standard hearing aid technology.
-Middle ear implantable hearing aids also are available for patients who have difficulty with conventional styles of hearing aids.
+The bone anchored hearing aid is a special device for those with a medical condition that may prevent them from wearing standard hearing aid technology.

 Assistive listening devices

-In addition to hearing aids, audiologists fit many other devices to assist with hearing on the telephone as well as alerting and signaling devices.
-The center has a demonstration center where patients can try out the devices.
+In addition to hearing aids, audiologists fit many other devices to assist with hearing on the telephone, as well as alerting and signaling devices.
+We have a demonstration center where patients can try out the devices.
+The

-Batteries are available for different hearing aids and assistive listening devices
+The center has batteries available for different hearing aids and assistive listening devices.
+In